-Kelleher ruled out of Six Nations
+Sexton set to be fit to face Italy

-Six Nations: Ireland hooker Kelleher ruled out of remainder of tournament
+Six Nations: Sexton 'all good' for Italy game but Kelleher ruled out of tournament

 Last updated on .From the section Irish Rugby

+Ireland head coach Andy Farrell says captain Johnny Sexton is "all good" to return to Six Nations action against Italy on 27 February.

-Ireland hooker Ronan Kelleher has been ruled out of the remainder of the Six Nations with a shoulder injury.
+However hooker Ronan Kelleher has been ruled out of the remained of the tournament with a shoulder injury.

+Sexton missed Saturday's defeat by France after picking up a hamstring injury in training.

+"He's worked through the end stages of rehab and we expect him to be fully fit next week," said Farrell on Sexton.

-The 24-year-old was forced off during the first half of Ireland's 30-24 defeat in Paris.
+Kelleher, 24, was forced off in the first half of Ireland's defeat in Paris.

 In the last year, he has established himself as his country's first choice hooker, starting the last seven games.